Generic name: metformin [ met-FOR-min ]

-Brand Name: Fortamet, Glucophage, Glucophage XR, Glumetza, MetFORMIN (Eqv-Fortamet), MetFORMIN (Eqv-Glucophage XR), MetFORMIN (Eqv-Glumetza), Riomet, Riomet ER
+Brand names: Fortamet, Glucophage, Glucophage XR, Glumetza, MetFORMIN (Eqv-Fortamet), ... show all 9 brands MetFORMIN (Eqv-Glucophage XR), MetFORMIN (Eqv-Glumetza), Riomet, Riomet ER

 What is Riomet ER?